CenterForOpenScience/OSFDocs/docs/accounts/profiles.rst

 To the right of this is a red "Remove" link.
 Clicking the "Remove" link immediately removes the position and its corresponding fields.

-Users can enter any text into the first three fields of a position—"Institution/Employer," "Department," and "Job Title."
+Users can enter any text into the first three fields of a position—"Institution/Employer," "Department/Institute," and "Job Title."
 If the user tries to enter information for any field but does not fill in the "Institution/Employer" field, a popover appears over the latter that reads::

     Please fill out this field.